-You’re never too far from the sea in Mexico’s Baja California, one of the world’s longest peninsulas.
-In recent years, the region’s cuisine has established an international reputation, with “Baja Med” becoming a buzzword in chef schools across the globe.
+You’re never too far from the ocean in Baja California, one of the world’s longest peninsulas.
+In recent years, the cuisine in this region of Mexico has secured an international reputation, with “Baja Med” becoming a buzzword in chef schools across the globe.
 With the Guadalupe Valley producing some of the best wine in the Americas, there’s no better way to sample Baja seafood than with a glass of local wine in one of these excellent seafood restaurants.

 A premium destination for champagne and oysters, Conchas de Piedra is a laid-back eatery that is never far from the top of any local’s recommendation list.
-The kitchen is run by expert chef Drew Deckman, and the restaurant collaborates closely with Hugo D’Acosta’s Casa de Piedra winery, offering a range of his méthode champenoise wines.
-A great place for a light seafood lunch before you tour the local wineries.
+Expert chef Drew Deckman runs the kitchen, and the restaurant collaborates closely with Hugo D’Acosta’s Casa de Piedra winery, offering a range of his méthode champenoise wines.
+This is a great place for a light seafood lunch before you tour the local wineries.

 Troika is a food truck and terrace overlooking a small lake outside of the Vena Cava vineyard.
-As well as an impressive setting – surrounded by a winery made from salvaged boats – the venue offers excellent food and wine at accessible prices.
-Seafood-lovers should opt for the tostadas de pulpo (octopus tostadas).
-Wash your meal down with a smooth Cabernet Sauvignon – Vena Cava’s wines are celebrated throughout the region.
+Along with an impressive setting – surrounded by a winery made from salvaged boats – the venue offers excellent food and wine at accessible prices.
+Seafood lovers should opt for the tostadas de pulpo (octopus tostadas).
+It’s advisable to wash your meal down with a smooth cabernet sauvignon; Vena Cava’s wines are celebrated throughout the region.